elkcityhazard/chef-frank/content/recipes/homemade-soups/beef-noodle-soup-recipe/index.md

 date: 2019-12-16T14:35:26+00:00

 ---
-Quick Easy Beef Noodle Soup can be made with our [Homemade Noodle Recipe][1], and has fresh carrots, onion, celery, and diced beef.
+Quick Beef Noodle Soup can be made with our [Homemade Noodle Recipe][1], and has fresh carrots, onion, celery, and diced beef.
 Beef Noodle Soup with salad and crackers, a very nice lunch.

 ## Beef Noodle Soup Ingredients